huboles/huboles/README.md

 ### Things I've made:
 *I only mirror my repositories on github, and won't respond to pull requests or bug reports in a timely fashion.*

-*Here are links to my repositories that are ensured to be up to date, with instructions for reporting and contributing*
+*Here are links to my repositories that are ensured to be up to date:*
 - [zshmux](https://git.huck.website/zshmux.git)